azlen/azlen.me/_pages/workshop.md

 - Thinking about temporal interfaces, been tinkering with an idea for a [history clock](/@/history-clock) that tells time via events throughout history
 - Adding backlinks to this website give more avenues of exploration
-- Exploring ways we can create interfaces around language or diffusion models that are creatively empowering, increasing our agency and creative expression rather than replacing or diminishing it[^midjourney]
+- Exploring ways we can create interfaces around language or diffusion models that are creatively empowering, increasing our agency and creative expression rather than replacing or diminishing it.

-[^midjourney]: Starting a little experimental interface group at *midjourney*, if this feels up your alley don't hesitate to reach out

 ## What's next?